 Funding was provided by the National Natural Science Foundation of China (81271210) and the Qing Lan Project of Jiangsu Higher Education Institutions.
 The funders had no role in study design, data collection and analysis,decision to publish, or preparation of the manuscript.

 Yuan, Chan; Gao, Junying; Guo, Jichao; Bai, Lei; Marshall, Charles; Cai, Zhiyou; Wang, Linmei; and Xiao, Ming, "Dimethyl Sulfoxide Damages Mitochondrial Integrity and Membrane Potential in Cultured Astrocytes" (2014).
-Center for Excellence in Rural Health Faculty Publications.
+Center of Excellence in Rural Health Faculty Publications.
 5.